sussyboiiii/LiquidCrystalPython/README.md

 # LCD Emulator Project

 This project is a Python-based LCD (Liquid Crystal Display) emulator.
-It is designed to simulate the behavior of an LCD, mimicking the functionality of the LiquidCrystal Arduino Libary.
-The emulator allows you to display text and other information on a virtual LCD screen, making it particularly useful for testing and debugging applications that use an LCD display without needing the physical hardware such as an arduino.
+It is designed to simulate the behavior of an LCD, mimicking the functionality of an Arduino LCD.
+The emulator allows you to display text and other information on a virtual LCD screen, making it particularly useful for testing and debugging applications that use an LCD display without needing the physical hardware.

+The purpose of this project was to test the display logic of an e-bike display project ([vesc_lcd](https://github.com/sussyboiiii/vesc_lcd)) without needing an Arduino or LCD.
+As there wasn't anyway to do this without an arduino before, I made this repo.

 https://github.com/sussyboiiii/lcd_emulator/assets/90244617/2b281fca-d0cf-4127-9088-709247ffaccd